PrestaShopCorp/ps_tech_vendor_boilerplate/README.md

 # PS Tech Vendor Boilerplate

 This is a boilerplate is a module example to fasten your integration of the ps_eventbus/CloudSync tools and environments.
+See our [Prestashop Integration Framework documentation](https://docs.cloud.prestashop.com/7-prestashop-cloudsync/) for more information on how you can use such module.

+You may also be interested by another boilerplate module, including more PrestaShop buildFor services here: [builtforjsexample](https://github.com/PrestaShopCorp/builtforjsexample).

 ## Install ps_accounts